 Think of it this way.
-Would you be afraid to have two 300-lb people standing very close together?
-It’s disturbing that they snuck into your home, but your sense is that you wouldn’t have to worry about the structural integrity of the floor, right?
+Would you be afraid to find two 300-lb people standing very close together in that room?
+It’s disturbing that they snuck into your home and you caught them, but your sense is that you wouldn’t have to worry about the structural integrity of the floor, right?

 So back to gym equipment.
-For a gym involving weights we recommend putting down 3/4″ plywood and 3/8″-3/4″ rubber mats on top.
-The rubber spreads the load a little, aside from providing good traction, a comfortable amount of give, and preventing a dropped weight from punching through the floor.
-The plywood underneath spreads the load out much more.
+For a gym involving weights I recommend putting down 3/4″ plywood, followed by 3/8″ to 3/4″ rubber mats (the thicker the better, but 3/8″ is fine if you aren’t dropping anything).
+The plywood spreads the load across multiple joists and serves as a good sturdy base layer over carpet if need be.
+The dense rubber spreads the load a little more, provides good traction, a slight amount of give, and it prevents a dropped weight from punching through the plywood.

 Think of all the large bookcases and hot tubs on second floors.
 Bookcases are generally against a wall where there’s more floor support, and that helps a lot.
-But still, if some of the room isn’t holding much or any weight already, your joists can take quite a bit more weight.
+But still, if some of the room isn’t holding much or any weight already, your joists can take more weight.

 Often you can get away with up to 1500 lbs of gym equipment that does not involve any shock loads.
 There are probably some exceptions where you need to be more careful.
 I’m not a builder and don’t know much about it.
 But if we’re going to pick a number, that’s as good as any.

-If you’re dropping the barbell at all, the shock load goes way beyond its weight and you could run into trouble.
+If you’re dropping the barbell at all, the shock load goes way beyond its total weight, and you could run into trouble.
 We’ll get into that below.

 Weights and Power Racks